Last updated on November 7th, 2018 at 04:13 pm

 We are all different and it’s impossible for me to give any suggestion on any photographer in Melbourne.

 Curious enough I did not select the photographer for my wedding.
-I married in Greece and it was all well organised by my future parents in law, well, actually my mother in law.
+I married in Greece and it was all well organised by my future my mother in law.
 I just booked my flight and the party started.
 That was easy

 Pose or not to pose?
 This is your choice.
 There is no right or wrong.
 Most of the photographers will be happy to do either, a few may be specialised in just one type.
 Ask the photographer a suggestion if you still want to make up your mind.

 How many weddings of my style?
 If you have already a style in your mind, you can verify with the photographer what he/she has done in the past, check the portfolio or the blog.
 Sometime the website is not that updated and it’s better to ask.

 What makes your work better than the one of another photographer?
 This is a bit of a direct question however it will be interesting to hear the answers.
 Be open minded and just say that you are doing a final review for the selection of a photographer

 What information do you need from me before the wedding day?
 This is another info you will need anyway.
 It will be interesting to compare the answers

 Do you provide also the video side?
 It may be useful to have a unique source.
 Sure, the photographer may suggest you a videographer he has already worked together, which is great as well.
 It is suggested to have a media team that has already worked together in the past.

 Packages and charges?
 Now comes an important question which is money related.
 You have identified your style, now you can select your package.
 Check also if there is any surcharge if the ceremony takes longer than planned or the package includes images before the wedding day

 Prints and digital?
 Verify the cost of the albums, what is included and what is not, what can be the cost of the prints if you go over the package limit and if you do get the full size images (JPG files) as part of the deal.
 You may use them in future to print even more copies